schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

   def sq_rt(self, x):
     '''
     Helper method to return the square root.
-    To be used in Euclidean Distance calculations.
+    To be used in Euclidean distance calculations.
     '''
     return x**0.5

   def euclidean_distance(self, row_1, row_2):
     '''
-    Helper method to calculate the Euclidean Distance between two points To be used in get_KNN to calculate the closest training points to the test data.
+    Helper method to calculate the Euclidean distance between two points To be used in get_KNN to calculate the closest training points to the test data.
     '''
     # Save a distance variable to save sum of calculations to